SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions-exam-problems.md

 # Chapter 3.2.
-Simple Conditions – Exam Tasks
+Simple Conditions – Exam Problems

 In the previous chapter, we went through **the simple conditional statements** in Python, which we can use to execute different actions depending on a given condition.
 We mentioned what is the **`scope`** of a variable and how to track the execution of our program step by step (the so-called **debugging**).
-In this chapter, we'll be working with **simple conditions** by going through some exam tasks.
+In this chapter, we'll be working with **simple conditions** by going through some Exam Problems.
 To do this, let's first revise their construction:

 ```python
 if bool expression: